rokubop/roku-talon-shared/manifest_builder/README.md

 # Manifest builder

-A tool to generate `manifest.json` files for target folders.
+A tool to generate `manifest.json` files for folders defined in `manifest_targets.txt`.

-This allows you to generate a `manifest.json` file for your talon package to define all necessary metadata, including automatic parsing of all the actions, modes, tags, lists, and other talon entities the package "contributes" and "depends" on.
+- automatic parses talons actions, modes, tags, lists, and other talon entities the package contributes and depends on.

 # Usage